aravind-sadharani/chandraveena/src/blog/raga-alapana/index.md

 The term *Raga Alapana* contains two words - *Raga* and *Alapana*.
 This begets the question - what is a *Raga*?
 This is a vast subject in itself, but I will address it briefly here.

-A *Raga* can be defined as a musical scale, together with a set of Lakshanas and Lakshya which results in a consistent, recognisable musical framework.
+A *Raga* can be defined as a musical scale, together with a set of Lakshanas and Lakshya, resulting in a consistent, recognisable musical framework.
 To formalise the "feeling" of a Raga, and to bring in consistency in performances, Lakshanagranthas have set out the grammar for the presentation of Ragas.
 This includes the set of notes to be used in the Raga, the consonant relationship of each note with other notes, and rules regarding how a valid musical phrase can be constructed.
 These rules also mould the microtonal shades of notes that can be used and therefore the overall tuning of the scale of the Raga.

 Through a cycle of listening, learning, practicing and performing, a student can learn the Lakshana aspect of a given Raga as well.
 However, these only define the framework and by themselves do not make music.
 Within this framework, a performer can attempt to improvise and develop the Raga through a musical performance.
 Artists must apply Lakshya to their rendition and create a Raga presentation which can be described as *Ranjayati* (that which illuminates, gratifies and colours the mind).
 This is the most important characteristic in the presentation of a Raga.